chainbound/bolt/README.md

 **Added**

-- New endpoint `/relay/v1/builder/blocks_with_preconfs` to receive builder bids with preconfirmed transactions and their Merkle proofs of inclusion
+- New endpoint `/relay/v1/builder/blocks_with_preconfs` to receive builder bids with preconfirmed transactions and their Merkle proofs of inclusion.
+  This endpoint doesn't accept SSZ encoded content, only JSON for now.
 - New Redis cache key `cache-preconfirmations-proofs` to store Merkle proofs

 ### MEV-Boost